Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 ### DEP SecureToken management Reasoning
 1. When the user account creation is skipped during a pre-stage enrollment there are situations where the management account can be granted the first SecureToken.
 Once this secure token is granted it must be used to grant other tokens.
 2. There are other situations after a DEP enrollment or large major OS upgrade that can leave the machine with no SecureTokens.
-Therefore making grabbing theb first one for a known administrator account even more important
+Therefore making grabbing thebe first one for a known administrator account even more important
-3. The FV2 authentiation sceen presents all users that have a SecureToken no matter if they are hidden or not, therefore it is extremely important to try and minimize the number accounts presented to the user at this screen to avoid confusion.
+3. The FV2 authentication screen presents all users that have a SecureToken no matter if they are hidden or not, therefore it is extremely important to try and minimize the number accounts presented to the user at this screen to avoid confusion.

 ### Implementation
 This implementation will take three stages.
 First, setting up the smart group for the policy.
-Second, adding the script to JAMF and explaining the script agruments.
+Second, adding the script to JAMF and explaining the script arguments.
 Third, the actual policy to run our script.
 Everything followed by some general comments about the script and explanations on why things are done the way they are.

 #### Smart Group Scoping Setup
 * Name - `Security - SecureToken - Machine Needs remediation`